VFA-22: 2000s

 In October 2001, VFA-22 operating from performed strikes against Taliban and Al Qaeda forces in Afghanistan in support of Operation Enduring Freedom.
 In 2003, VFA-22 deployed with Carrier Air Wing 9 on board Carl Vinson on an extended eight month Western Pacific deployment in support of the Global War on Terrorism.
 In July 2004, VFA-22 transitioned to F/A-18E Super Hornets, and in January, 2006, deployed with Carrier Air Wing 14 on board for six months in support of the Global War on Terrorism.

 In early 2007, VFA-22, made a surge deployment with Carrier Air Wing 14 and USS Ronald Reagan to the Pacific Ocean with a mixed unit of F/A-18E and F/A-18F as the unit was in the middle of transitioning aircraft again, this time from the single seat F/A-18E to the two seat F/A-18F.
 By the end of 2007, VFA-22 had transitioned to the F/A-18F Super Hornet, marking the first time in the squadron's history that it had operated twin-seat tactical aircraft and integrated Naval Flight Officers with the Naval Aviators in its officer complement.

 On 28 May 2009, VFA-22 and Carrier Air Wing 14 deployed with USS Ronald Reagan on a deployment to the 7th and 5th Fleet Areas of Responsibility.

 2010s

 VFA-22 F/A-18 at NAS Fallon Nevada USA on the grounds of the Naval Air Station Fallon Air Park (Museum), home of the TOPGUN Navy Fighter Weapons School.

 In 2010, The squadron re-located from Carrier Air Wing Fourteen to Carrier Air Wing Seventeen sporting the CVW-17 "AA" tailcode, and are now attached to USS NIMITZ.

+2020s

+In 2025, VFA-22 along with Carrier Air Wing 17 deployed on board the USS Nimitz for the carrier's final deployment.

+In October 2025, an F/A-18F from VFA-22 crashed in the South China Sea along with an MH-60R Seahawk assigned to HSM-73.
+All crew members involved in the incident were safely recovered by a search and rescue team.